UT Tyler Office of Student Affairs

 Planning for College for Parents and Students

 Planning for college can be a tedious task.
-There are so many things to remember: when to apply for financial aid, get your student I.D., register for classes, sign up for campus housing, buy dorm room stuff, attend orientation, etc. The list seems never ending.
+There are so many things to remember: when to apply for financial aid, get your student I.D., register for classes, sign up for campus housing, buy dorm room stuff, attend orientation, etc. The list seems never-ending.
 Here are some resources to help ease your stress.
-Below is a link to our UT Tyler Parent Resource Center that provides valid information parents need to stay connected with their student and UT Tyler.
-Also below are articles with valuable information for parents before their child becomes a college student.
+Below are articles with valuable information for parents before their child becomes a college student.

 - What College Students Need to Know About Money